TemariVirus/zxc/README.md

 - 0 configuration
 - auto-detects required Zig version, or falls back to user input
+- remembers last selected Zig version of each path when `build.zig.zon` cannot be found
 - support for custom Zig versions
 - list and remove Zig versions
 - chooses a random mirror and verifies minisign signature